 Volunteering during the holidays is a great way to increase your holiday spirit, but soup kitchens are often inundated with help at these times.
 Consider contributing throughout the rest of the year if your schedule allows.

 Whether you are cooking for one or one hundred, ensure the appliances you are using are in good working order for optimal health, safety, and efficiency.
-Contact us to schedule a repair appointment online, learn more about our repair services or call Mr. Appliance today at 888-898-5597 and let us know how we can help.
+Contact us to schedule a repair appointment online, learn more about our repair services or call Mr. Appliance today and let us know how we can help.